 Here are a few images of a patient being treated for scoliosis at Advance Physical Therapy:

 We integrate Postural Restoration Institute principles for managing asymmetry in the spine with Schroth-based Scoliosis Rehabilitation activities in conjunction with Postural Restoration Institute activities.
 For more about our approach read our chapter in “Innovations in Spinal Deformities and Postural Disorders” Postural Restoration: A Tri-Planar Asymmetrical Framework for Understanding, Assessing, and Treating Scoliosis and Other Spinal Dysfunctions.

 We absolutely do not advocate the “watch and wait” approach as we find curves often progress in the “waiting” period.
 We have witnessed significant success in curve reductions with treatment and feel strongly that early intervention leads to better outcomes, however older patients with more established curves also report significant benefit related to pain and curve management.

 As soon as your child is diagnosed with scoliosis, please consult guidelines provided by The International Scientific Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT).
 Within the document is a chart (on page 8) that provides minimum and maximum levels treatment based on your child’s age, growth and degree of curvature.
 You are the best advocate for your child.
-There are support organizations like: National Scoliosis Foundation and Curvy Girls that can help guide you through the process of addressing the first signs of scoliosis.
+There are support organizations like: National Scoliosis Foundation and Curvy Girls Scoliosis Support Group that can help guide you through the process of addressing the first signs of scoliosis.
 We also encourage you to contact us at Advance Physical Therapy (919) 932-7266, to find out more about our conservative approach to managing scoliosis and to schedule an appointment for a detailed scoliosis evaluation and treatment recommendations.